Mumazpur

-Mumazpur is a village of Sarai Alamgir, Punjab, Pakistan situated on GT Road Sarai Alamgir.
-It is about 10 km away from the main city of Sarai Alamgir.
+Mumazpur is a village of Sarai Alamgir, in Gujrat District, of the Punjab province, Pakistan.
+The village is situated on GT Road, about 10 km from the main Sarai Alamgir city.

 Language

-As per national census of 1998 Punjabi is the main language of Sarai Alamgir spoken by 94% population.
+As per the 1998 census, Punjabi is the main language of Sarai Alamgir spoken by 94% population.
 Urdu, the national language, is spoken widely while English spoken by educated elite.